 I did though apply a sufficient amount of fertilizer during June and October, so that the majority (70% perhaps) of the plants recovered.
 The fact that they were carrying a small crop also helped a lot with the recovery.
 Pruning (or what we call recepa – a full cutdown of the plant to a height of 45cm) would have been the best agronomic solution for many of the most affected plants, but was impossible to realize due to the proximity of the wet season.
 98/99 crop turned out only one third of the previous harvest.

-Back in those years I used to get financing from what today is Neumann Group (a German multinational import/export umbrella company).
+Back in those years I used to get financing from what today is a multinational import/export company.
 Conditions were not the best: the loans were in US dollars but the payoff was in Mexican pesos, including an unfair differential that for years (and is still being applied) to all Mexican coffee despite of origin or quality.
 The interest rates during the 90’s didn’t help much, even though the exchange rate due to the constant peso devaluation seemed to mitigate the loss of income.

-Fortunately we did cover our debts from the previous year with Neumann and even the yearly payment for Hotzen family.
+Fortunately we did cover our debts from the previous year with the importer and even the yearly payment for Hotzen family.
 But the news of our poor harvest had spread and the negotiation for future financing was difficult.

 Mr. Otto visited us at San Carlos that year and stayed for several weeks.
 During our constant conversations, one day he brought up the issue of exporting the coffee to Germany or the US in order to achieve better prices.
 I had thought about this myself, I just did not know anyone, and the coffee was too good for the importer to let go…